 - a.
 In our opinion, proper books of account as required by law have been kept by the Company so far as it appears from our examination of those books - b.
 The Balance Sheet, the Statement of Profit and Loss, Statement of Changes in Equity and the Cash Flow Statement dealt with by this Report are in agreement with the books of account. - c.
-In our opinion, those above standalone financial statements comply with the Accounting Standards specified under Section 133 of the Act, read with Rule 7 of the Companies (Accounts) Rules, 2014. - d.
-Based on the written representations received from the directors as on 31st March, 2022 taken on record by the Board of Directors, none of the directors is disqualified as on 31st March 2022 from being appointed as a director in terms of Section 164 (2) of the Act. - e.
-Concerning the adequacy of the internal financial controls over financial reporting of the Company and the operating effectiveness of such controls, refer to our separate Report in "Annexure B". - f.
-Concerning the other matters to be included in the Auditor's Report by Rule 11 of the Companies (Audit and Auditors) Rules, 2014, in our opinion and to the best of our information and according to the explanations given to us: - 1.
-The Company does not have any pending litigations which would impact its financial position. - 2.
-The Company did not have any long-term contracts including derivative contracts for which there were any foreseeable material losses. - 3.
-There has been no delay in transferring amounts, required to be transferred, to the Investor Education and Protection Fund by the Company.
+In our opinion, the aforesaid standalone financial statements comply with the Accounting Standards specified under Section 133 of the Act, read with Rule 7 of the Companies (Accounts) Rules, 2014. - d.
+On the basis of the written representations received from the directors as on 31st March, 2023 taken on record by the Board of Directors, none of the directors is disqualified as on 31st March, 2023 from being appointed as a director in terms of Section 164 (2) of the Act. - e.
+We hereby attach an audit opinion with respect to the adequacy of the internal financial controls over financial reporting of the company and the operating effectiveness of such controls vide notification dated 13th June, 2017 in Annexure B to this report. - f.
+Concerning the other matters to be included in the Auditor's Report by Rule 11 of the Companies (Audit and Auditors) Rules, 2014, in our opinion and to the best of our information and according to the explanations given to us: - The Company did not have any long-term contracts including derivative contracts for which there were any material foreseeable losses. - 2.
+There has been no delay in transferring amounts, required to be transferred, to the Investor Education and Protection Fund by the Company. - 3. (i)The management has represented that to the best of its knowledge and belief, other than as disclosed in the notes to accounts, no funds have been advanced or loaned or invested (either from borrowed funds or share premium or any other sources or kinds of funds) by the Company to or in any other person(s) or entity(ies), including foreign entities ("intermediaries"), with the understanding, whether recorded in writing or otherwise, that the intermediately shall whether, directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Company ("Ultimate Beneficiaries") or provide any guarantee, security or like on behalf of the Ultimate Beneficiaries. - (ii) The management has represented that to the best of its knowledge and belief, other than as disclosed in the notes to accounts, no funds have been received by the company from any person(s) or entity(ies), including foreign entities ("Funding Parties"), with understanding whether recorded in writing or otherwise, that the company shall whether directly and indirectly, lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Funding Party ("Ultimate Beneficiaries") or provide any guarantee, security or the like on behalf of ultimate beneficiaries. - (iii) Based on audit procedures which we considered reasonable and appropriate in the circumstances, nothing has come to our notice that has caused us to believe that the representations under sub clause (i) and (ii) contain any material mis-statements. - 4.
+The Company has not declared or paid any dividend during the year in contravention of provisions of Section 123 of the Companies Act, 2013. - 5.
+With respect to the matter to be included in the Auditor's Report under section 197(16) of the Act, in our opinion and according to the information and explanations given to us, the limits prescribed for the payments of remuneration is not applicable to the private company.